Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     				Philosophy
     			-
     				-
-    					What of what ought to be ought more to be?
+    					Of what ought to be, what ought more to be?
     				-
     			-
     				Principles
     			-
     				-
-    					The Hierarchy Principle of Kaeon
+    					The Principles of Angaia
     				-
     					-
+    						Philosophy
+    					-
+    						-
+    							Of what ought to be, this ought more to be.
+    						-
+    					-
+    						Principles
+    					-
+    						-
+    							The Hierarchy Principle of Angaia
+    						-
+    							-
     								All other factors held equal, it is worse for sentient entities to be destroyed than to suffer, and it is worse for sentient entities to suffer than to be manipulated.
     							-
     						-
-    					The Numerical Principle of Kaeon
+    							The Numerical Principle of Angaia
     						-
     							-
     								All other factors held equal, the severity of any given instance of the destruction, suffering, or manipulation of sentient entities, and the goodness of any given instance of the creation of sentient entities, correlates positively with the number of sentient entities it affects.
     							-
     						-
-    					The Longevity Principle of Kaeon
+    							The Longevity Principle of Angaia
     						-
     							-
     								All other factors held equal, the severity of any given instance of the destruction of sentient entities correlates negatively with the age of the affected sentient entities at the time of their destruction.
     							-
     						-
-    					The Duration Principle of Kaeon
+    							The Duration Principle of Angaia
     						-
     							-
     								All other factors held equal, the severity of any given instance of the suffering or manipulation of sentient entities correlates positively with its duration.
     							-
     						-
-    					The Intensity Principle of Kaeon
+    							The Intensity Principle of Angaia
     						-
     							-
     								All other factors held equal, the severity of any given instance of the suffering or manipulation of sentient entities correlates positively with its intensity.
     							-
     		-
     			The Wonders of Kaeon
     		-